Mortgage Loans: The Basics

 With a fixed rate mortgage, the monthly payments are locked in for the entire loan term, which can help you plan your month-to-month expenses.
 A variable rate mortgage can adjust in keeping with changes in mortgage rates, potentially saving you money on the interest during the repayment period.
 Consider which is best for you, and don’t rush it.

 Will you have to pay origination fees on the loan, and if so, how much?
 If you decide that you’d like to pay the mortgage off early, will there be a penalty fee?
 The sum cost of the interest, payments, and other fees forms what’s known as the annual percentage rate (APR), which is the total cost of the loan per year.
 Take a look at all of the fine print, and then you’ll get a clearer idea of the entire cost of the loan.

 There is a wide variety of online mortgage loans available on the market.
 The 2 main types are fixed loans and adjustable loans.
 Fixed rate options keep the same interest rate for the entire duration of the loan, and will not fluctuate from month to month or year to year.
 Adjustable rate mortgages are just that – they adjust at predetermined intervals over time, but with a lower beginning interest rate than fixed loans.
 Fixed rate loans afford the borrower security and stability – though they will start higher than adjustable mortgages.

-These tend to be one of the most popular choices for first-time buyers with lenders for first time buyers offering them to those planning to stay in a house for the long-term or duration of the home loan.
+These tend to be one of the most popular choices for any first-time buyer with lenders for first time buyers offering them to those planning to stay in a house for the long-term or duration of the home loan.

 Adjustable rate mortgages